usnistgov/800-63-3/sp800-63-3/sec4_xAL.md

 * Identity Assurance Level (IAL) - the robustness of the identity proofing process to confidently determine the identity of an individual
 * Authenticator Assurance Level (AAL) - the robustness of the authentication process itself, and the binding between an authenticator and the identifier of a specific individual.
-* Federation Assurnace Level (FAL) - the robustness of the assertion protocol utilized by the federation to communicate authentication and attribute information (if applicable) to a relying party.
+* Federation Assurance Level (FAL) - the robustness of the assertion protocol utilized by the federation to communicate authentication and attribute information (if applicable) to a relying party.
 FAL is optional as not all digital systems will leverage federated identity architectures.

 A summary of each of the identity, authenticator, and federation assurance levels is provided below.